 The duties of the board of trustees, the EOTC provider and the volunteers are effectively the same as those that exist under the current law.

-Q: Do we need to engage consultants to audit our health and safety procedures before HSWA comes into effect on 4 April 2016?
+Q: Do we need to engage consultants to audit our health and safety procedures to ensure they align with HSWA?

 While getting external expert advice can be a useful step to take for some organisations, there are a number of things you can do yourself to ensure you are ready for the new legislation.

 Before rushing into a lot of expense, take a closer look at your existing health and safety practices.
 If you are already taking a considered approach then little will need to change.

 You may still feel that your organisation needs extra help and specialist advisors can be useful especially if the risks you need to manage are detailed and technical.